by Willow Support & Polyclinic Dr. Obad

 Evaluating Physical Activity: It assesses how well a patient tolerates increased physical activity and whether they need supplemental oxygen during exercise.

-Sleep Studies: It is used in sleep studies to evaluate conditions like sleep apnea, where breathing may stop momentarily during sleep
+Sleep Studies: It is used in sleep studies to evaluate conditions like sleep apnea, where breathing may stop momentarily during sleep.

 Attachment: The pulse oximeter is a small, clip-like device that is typically attached to a finger, toe, or earlobe.
 It uses light beams to measure the oxygen saturation of the blood.